ximeguerron/ForecastingModels/README.md

 * * *

-The following section presents the results obtained for the 16 variables used to develop the experiment, as well as additional information related to them.
+The following section presents the results obtained for the 16 variables used to develop the experiment, along with additional information related to them.

 ## Index {#Home}
 1. [Dataset](#datos)